aryaniiit002/ANPR-Chroma/README.md

    On macOS and Linux: python3 -m venv env
    {{ Activate the virtual environment env }}
 3. Install the needed modules using: pip install -r requirements.txt
-4. Run run.py.
-(Make sure Apache server is running)
+4. Run run.py in ANPR_Chroma folder (Make sure Apache server is running)
 5. Go to localhost:5000 to see your application in action.
 (Port 5000 has been configured in run.py)